Nico Hoerner Player Props: Cubs vs. Dodgers

 Nico Hoerner At The Plate

-- Among the qualified hitters in baseball, he ranks 16th in batting average, 67th in on-base percentage, and 111th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 20th, his on-base percentage ranks 70th, and he is 115th in the league in slugging.

+- Hoerner enters this game on a four-game hitting streak.
+During his last games, he's hitting .350.

+- In 12 games played this season, he has not hit a long ball.

-- Hoerner has driven in a run in two games this year, with multiple runs batted in once.
+- Hoerner has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.